Westside High School Truth, Honesty, Integrity Established 2000 A.D.

 - Retake must be completed within one week of original test grade being posted in PowerSchool.

 - Retakes are for grades 75 and below only.

-- Students with absences still have the opportunity to have a retake once they make-up exam.
+- Students with absences still have the opportunity to have a retake once they take the make-up exam.

 - Retakes are not allowed for final exams.